M2Team/Privexec/ReadMe.md

                        System        TrustedInstaller

    -n|--new-console    Starts a separate window to run a specified program or command.
+   -w|--wait           Start application and wait for it to terminate.
    -V|--verbose        Make the operation more talkative -x|--appx           AppContainer AppManifest file path -c|--cwd            Use a working directory to launch the process.